Setting Up the Arduino IDE

 Couldn’t find a Board on the selected port

-First, check to ensure that your USB cable provides both power + data.
+First, check that your USB cable provides both power and data.
 Some cheaper cables are power only.

 Arduino is open source